aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-tables/update-table-cell/_index.md

 ### **Examples**
 **cURL Example**

 The code example below shows how to update text within table cell.
 The first cell in the second row will be updated.
-If you want to update text properties on paragraph or portion level, use the [appropriate methods](../working-with-table-cell-text/_index.md)
+If you want to update text properties on paragraph or portion level, use the [corresponding methods](/slides/working-with-table-cell-text/).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}